evilpaper/midget-gem/README.md

 ### Hosting

-Production version is deployed on a VPS on [Google Cloud](https://cloud.google.com/free).
+Production version is hosted on [Google Cloud](https://cloud.google.com/free).

 ## Credits

-Credits to [Maxim Orlov for](https://maximorlov.com/) for providing the frontend and project setting.
+Credits to [Maxim Orlov for](https://maximorlov.com/) for providing the frontend and project setup.
+Awesome stuff, highly recommend.

 ## License